elizabethdaly/pands-problem-set/README.md

 Write a program that prints all numbers between 1,000 and 10,000 that are divisible by 6 but not by 12.

+I first approached it by generating a list containing all the numbers to check.
+Both conditions were checked at the same time, is number divisible by 6 AND not by 12?
+I stored the answer in a new list.
+I also wrote the program to check the first condition on the original list, is number divisible by 6?
+I then checked the second condition on the shorther list, is number NOT divisible by 12?
+Not sure which is better but both work.

 ## Problem 4
+**File:** problem4.py

+Write a program that